-US won’t seek recall of millions of Takata air bag inflators
+US won’t seek recall of 56 million Takata air bag inflators

 Other vehicles equipped with inflators and the dessicant “do not pose risk to safety in the coming years, but NHTSA will continue to monitor their performance over time to determine whether they may begin to show evidence of degradation that may create a safety risk,” the agency statement said.

-The coalition will keep testing the inflators and monitoring their performance on the road, NHTSA said.
+Also, the coalition will keep testing the inflators and monitoring their performance on the road, NHTSA said.

-Auto safety advocates say NHTSA relied on industry data without doing its own research to make its decision.
-“It’s consistent with NHTSA doing the least possible, despite having the ability and the authority to act more aggressively on behalf of American drivers and passengers,” said Jason Levine, executive director of the nonprofit Center for Auto Safety said NHTSA hasn’t done enough to enforce existing Takata recalls, Some automakers have completion rates of 50% or less despite having years to do the recalls.
-“This is not the way you build trust, this is not the way you build reliance on the idea that America’s car safety agency is doing its job and is acting like a cop on the beat,” he said.
+In a statement, NHTSA said it ordered Takata to test the inflators with the dessicant.
+“The agency independently assessed the test findings and worked with outside experts to evaluate the results and other available data,” the agency said.

 David Kelly, a former NHTSA acting administrator who led the coalition’s testing, said the group hired Orbital ATK, a unit of aerospace company Northrop Grumman, to conduct aging tests on the inflators with dessicant.